- Who We Are

 - Current Events

-Edited by Dominique Thomas, Independent Scholar and Allana Zuckerman, Mesa Community College
+Edited by Dominique Thomas, Morehouse College and Allana Zuckerman

 Lomotey-Nakon, L. L. (2018).
-Du Bois’s decolonial dragmatism: Teaching community psychology toward epistemological liberation.
-American Journal of Community Psychology, 62, 364-373.
+Du Bois’s decolonial pragmatism: teaching community psychology toward epistemological liberation.
+American Journal of Community Psychology, 62, 364-373

 Somé, M. P. The healing wisdom of Africa: finding life purpose through nature, ritual, and community.
 Jeremy P. Tarcher/Putnam: New York.